Tuesday, November 29, 2011

 Parsnips resemble carrots except that it is white.

 When I tasted some grated parsnip before I added them to the batter.
-It was more sweeter than carrots.
+It was more sweeter and more fragrant than carrots.
 What I found out was, when they are cooked, they have a buttery and slightly spicy sweet flavor that reminds you of butterscotch, honey, and subtle cardamom.
 When the cupcakes were baked, I quickly tasted one before frosting but I am not sure if I get the all the flavors mentioned earlier.
 What a big disappointment!
 To me, the texture of the cake was not much different from the carrot cake.
 It was rich and spicy and since I have cut down the amount of sugar and frosted the cake with lemon cream cheese, it was not too sweet and I like it that way.
 The only difference between this cake and my carrot cake was the addition of chopped apple and toasted pecan.
 The two ingredients gave some crunch and the pecan added nutty flavor to the cake.
 Perhaps the next time I make this cake again, I will increase the amount of parsnip to 1 ¼ cup packed so as to get a more distinctive flavor of the parsnip.
 To enhance the appearance of the small cupcakes, I added a thin slice of candied ginger to the frosting.
 For the medium size cupcakes, I sprinkle some orange color sugar and topped with a yellow sugared flower.
 They actually turned out quite lovely aren't they?

 Parsnip Apple Pecan Cupcake